meltaylor78/athboy/README.md

 - - - -

 ## <ins>Deployment</ins>
-The site is deployed on Githu pages, as develpment was done via Gitpod and version control was done via Github, it was decided to deploy on Github pages.
-There were a number of advantages for deploying in this way, it allowed for auick deployment of updates and fixes as the site was regulary deployed for QA and multi-device testing.
+The site is deployed on GitHub pages, as development was done via Gitpod and version control was done via Github, it was decided to deploy on Github pages.
+There were a number of advantages for deploying in this way, it allowed for quick deployment of updates and fixes as the site was regularly deployed for QA and multi-device testing.
-Github pages provided an easy deploymenty, by activating Github pages in the settins for the repositories.
+Github pages provided an easy deployment, by activating Github pages in the setting for the repositories.

 Live deployment @ https://meltaylor78.github.io/athboy/

 [Index](#Index)